jeffreykegler/hoonlint/misc/whitespace.md

 In effect, all of `r`'s children are "left over".

-There will be examples below that show the calculation of per-rune-offsets in a reanchoring context.
+There will be examples below that show the calculation of per-rune-offsets in a curried backdenting context.
 But, for a first example,
 it will be easiest to see how
 the definition of the per-rune-offset applies to a simple backdented hoon.

-Call the following Hoon fragment, "Actual":
+*Actual*
 ```
 :^  a  b  c
 d